mossphp/moss-framework/docs/03_container.md

 	$Component = new \Moss\container\Component('Foo', $arguments);

-If after instantiation, definition should call methods, add third parameter to constructor containing array of methods with their arguments eg.:
+If after instantiation definition should call methods, add third parameter to constructor containing array of methods with their arguments eg.:

 	$calls = array(
 		'method1' => array('array', 'of', 'arguments')